 Retirement: In general, once a garment has reached the point where repairs will cost more than 50% of the price of a new garment, you may want to consider having it retired.
 When considering retirement, the authority having jurisdiction should take into account things like the amount of ground-in soil contained in the garment, any stains or clinging debris of unknown origin, and overall condition of each individual layer.
 If the fibers of the various layers are beginning to show wear in the form of abrasion, especially in high stress areas such as the outer shell inseam of trousers, there is no way to restore them to like new condition, nor any way in which to prevent further breakdown, and repair to garments with these conditions are usually not cost effective.

 In conclusion, each and every one of the items contained in this bulletin should be considered when trying to decide if a garment has reached its useful life span.
-The bottom line, regardless of when the clothing was produced, is that the safety officer or authority having jurisdiction must routinely inspect protective clothing in order to assure that it is clean, maintained, and still safe.
+The bottom line, regardless of when the clothing was produced, is that the protective clothing be inspected regularly in order to assure that it is clean, maintained, and still safe.
 Just knowing the age of the garments cannot do that and for safety's sake, any judgment call should be made erring on the side of caution.